Tools4everBV/HelloID-Conn-Prov-Source-Google-Sheets/README.md

 # HelloID-Conn-Prov-Source-Google-Sheets
-Read data from Google Sheets API

 <p align="center">
   <img src="Assets/GoogleLogo.png">
 </p>
-In this example we are going to connect to the Google Directory API (https://developers.google.com/admin-sdk/directory) using OAuth2.0 and the Powershell.
+In this example we are going to connect to the Google Sheets API (https://developers.google.com/admin-sdk/directory) using OAuth2.0 and the Powershell.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents